 Yakisoba

 Yakisoba is a popular stir-fried noodle dish that translates to “fried noodles.”
-Despite its name, yakisoba uses wheat noodles instead of soba noodles.
 The dish typically includes stir-fried noodles, vegetables like cabbage, carrots, and onions, and protein such as chicken, pork, or shrimp.
 It is seasoned with a savoury sauce made from soy sauce, Worcestershire sauce, and other seasonings.
-Yakisoba is often cooked on a hot griddle or skillet, adding a delightful charred flavour.
-It is commonly garnished with pickled ginger, bonito flakes, and mayonnaise.
-Yakisoba is a delicious and quick street food favourite in Japan and one sure to please.

 Soba

 Soba is a thin noodle made from buckwheat flour and often mixed with wheat flour.
 Soba noodles have a nutty flavour and a slightly chewy texture.
-They are commonly enjoyed in various hot and cold preparations.
+They are commonly enjoyed both hot and cold, with some form of soup or dipping sauce.
+While often overlooked by most tourists, soba has a satisfying bounce and delicious taste.

 Shabu-Shabu

-Translating to “swish-swish” in Japanese, this communal meal centers around a bubbling pot of flavorful broth at the table’s center.
+Translating to “swish-swish” in Japanese, this communal meal centres around a bubbling pot of flavorful broth at the table’s centre.
 Thinly sliced, premium cuts of beef or other meats, alongside a selection of fresh vegetables, mushrooms, and noodles, are artfully prepared for a quick, elegant dip in the simmering broth.
-The name reflects the gentle, swishing motion of the ingredients being cooked to perfection in the fragrant concoction.
-Complemented by an array of savory dipping sauces, shabu-shabu celebrates the essence of shared dining, harmonizing both taste and companionship.

 Fish & Seafood